When is Fury vs Anderson?

 Fury vs Anderson stats

-Tyson Fury would step into the ring with an undefeated record of 34 wins, zero loses and 1 draw, 24 of those wins coming by the way of knock out.
+Tyson Fury would step into the ring with a record of 34 wins, 1 loss, and 1 draw, 24 of those wins coming by way of knockout.

-The stats suggest Anderson would have advantage in power over Fury, with a 88% knock out percentage over Fury's 71%.
+The stats suggest Anderson would have an advantage in power over Fury, with a 88% knockout percentage compared to Fury's 71%.

 Tyson Fury is the older man by 11 years, at 35 years old.